ringspagit/DS3_GetCleanData_Project-HAR/README.md

 **Notes**
 1. Where OBS{mean,std}{x,y,z} infers iteration of variables named as follows
-	1. OBSmeanx
+	1. OBSmeanx (mean in X direction)
-	2. OBSmeany
+	2. OBSmeany (mean in Y direction)
-	3. OBSmeanz
+	3. OBSmeanz (mean in Z direction)
-	4. OBSstdx
+	4. OBSstdx (standard deviation in X direction)
-	5. OBSstdy
+	5. OBSstdy (standard deviation in Y direction)
-	6. OBSstdz
+	6. OBSstdz (standard deviation in Z direction)

 2. FFT = Fast Fourier Transform (Frequency Domain)
 3. For more information on the observation variables, see notes in the HAR dataset (*features_info.txt*)